anonymous66/test_exercise/README.md

-# test_exercise INSTUCTIONS on how to run it
+# test_exercise INSTUCTIONS on how to Execute the code